 You bought some essential oils, now what do you do with them?

-1% for topical use in lotions, cremes or for pregnant, elderly, kids 7-18 & those with sensitive skin – 1 drop essential oil per teaspoon carrier oil
+- 1% for topical use in lotions, cremes, or for the pregnant, elderly, kids 7-18, & those with sensitive skin – 1 drop essential oil per teaspoon carrier oil

 If you would like to check out our selection of pre-blended & ready to use essential oil rollers, check out our online shop!

-Inhale – another way to enjoy the benefits of essential oils is by inhaling the scent.
-Rub the diluted oils on your palms or on a tissue, lightly cover your face and breath slowly & deeply.
-You can also buy essential oil jewelry (like this one!) where you put a few drops of oil on a small pad, then you place the pad in an open locket type necklace and enjoy the scent all day.
+Another way to enjoy the benefits of essential oils is by inhaling the scent.
+Rub the diluted oils on your palms or on a tissue, lightly cover your face, and breathe slowly & deeply.
+You can also buy essential oil jewelry (like this one!) where you put a few drops of oil on a small pad, then you place the pad in an open locket-type necklace and enjoy the scent all day.

-Steam – Boil two cups of water, pour into a bowl and add 2 drops of essential oil.
+Boil two cups of water, pour into a bowl, and add 2 drops of essential oil.
 Put a towel over your head and lean over the bowl.
-Slowly & deeply breath in the steam.
-Alternately, add a couple drops to your washcloth during your shower or purchase quality made shower steamers (like these ones!) which release their aromatherapy goodness as your shower fills with steam.
+Slowly & deeply breathe in the steam.
+Alternately, add a couple drops to your washcloth during your shower or purchase quality-made shower steamers which release their aromatherapy goodness as your shower fills with steam.
 If you are more of a soaker tub kind of person, mix a few drops of essential oil with Epsom salt and add them to your bath.

-Homemade cleaning products – the addition of essential oils into your home cleaning products not only adds scent but antibacterial properties.
+The addition of essential oils into your home cleaning products not only adds scent but can have antibacterial properties.
 For ideas on using essential oils in cleaning click here for my post on kitchen cleaning recipes and here for bathroom cleaning recipes

 One drop of peppermint oil in your morning glass of water would be like ingesting 28 cups of peppermint tea.
 Oils don’t mix with water so you are basically taking that drop undiluted and over time or for sensitive individuals it can cause burns, blisters, and lesions in your mouth, esophagus, stomach lining, and more.
 Essential oils are not meant to be flavoring for food or drink.